Employer booths now available for upcoming career fair

 From Staff Reports

-The Tulsa World Media Co. is partnering with Green Country Workforce, the Oklahoma Employment Security Commission and the American Job Center to host Tulsa’s largest career fair on Thursday, March 10, from 10 a.m. to 4 p.m. at Central Park Hall at Expo Square.
+The Tulsa World Media Company is hosting Tulsa’s largest career fair on Thursday, March 10, from 10 a.m. to 4 p.m. at Central Park Hall at Expo Square.

 Employers, book your booth today and meet more than 1,000 job seekers face to face.
 Space is limited.
 Call 918-732-8140 or email careerads@tulsaworld.com.